yogonwa/NobelLM/tests/README.md

 - **Inputs:** Query string (e.g., "Who won the Nobel Prize in 2017?")
 - **Expected Output:**
   - `answer_type` is 'metadata', answer contains '2017', metadata includes 'Kazuo Ishiguro'.

+## Test File: `test_retriever.py`

+### What is Tested?

+- Retrieval with valid filters (mocked FAISS and metadata)
+- Handling of zero vector (raises ValueError)
+- Dual-process retriever returns results (mocked subprocess and file I/O)
+- Dual-process retriever handles subprocess error (raises RuntimeError)
+- query_index returns correct top_k results and metadata (mocked)
+- query_index raises FileNotFoundError if index is missing
+- All required unit tests present and passing

+## Test File: `test_metadata_handler.py`

+### What is Tested?

+- All factual query patterns and variants are covered
+- Edge cases for unknown laureate/country
+- Compound/nested filter logic is tested via manual filtering (handler does not natively support compound filters)
+- Fallbacks for zero matches are tested
+- Note: Handler should be updated to natively support compound filters for full coverage
+- All current required unit tests present and passing

+## Test File: `test_utils.py`

+### What is Tested?

+- format_chunks_for_prompt is fully tested
+- Covers: all metadata present, missing metadata fallback, custom template, empty chunk list, all metadata missing
+- All required unit tests present and passing

+## Test File: `test_answer_compiler.py`

+### What is Tested?

+- Covers answer compilation for both RAG and metadata (factual, thematic, hybrid)
+- Tests output structure, answer content, sources, and fallbacks for no relevant chunks
+- All required unit tests present and passing

 ---